LouisSko/pattern-recognition-term-project/README.md

 The main project report can be found in `project_1.ipynb`, which contains explanations, code, and results related to the different tasks and components of the project.

+## Data Set

+The dataset used in this project can be downloaded from [here](http://ufldl.stanford.edu/housenumbers/).
+It is divided into a train and test set.

 ## Project Components

 The project is organized into several code files, each dedicated to one of the four tasks.